 We have presented a rigorous and automatic method to accurately calibrate a SLS from circular control points.
 The method differs from previous works in that it is purely geometric and provides unbiased observation for the camera and projector calibration.
-In our setup, considering the projection of ellipse contours instead of centers allowed us to correct a bias reaching 0.1 pixel, which is more than the mean reprojection error.
-Instead of relying on a phase-shift method, or on the projection of stripes to find the correspondence between the camera and projector, we directly project calibration markers on the target.
+Instead of relying on a phaseshift method, or on the projection of stripes to find the correspondence between the camera and projector, we directly project calibration markers on the target.
 This is made possible by adapting the projected pattern to interleave between the printed markers.
 Furthermore, the projection maps ellipses to circles on the target, creating optimal conditions for the localization in the camera image.
-This resulted in a RMS calibration residual error of 0.07 pixel for both the projector and camera.
+This resulted in a RMS calibration residual error of 0.06 and 0.08 pixel for the projector and camera respectively.
 Finally, we have demonstrated the accuracy and unbiasedness of the recovered parameters by comparing the reconstructed surface of a plane and of a head statue with precise models.